Leave a Comment

 Sexual harassment has become a social norm in society.
 Our generation is entering the workplace.
 This is our issue just as much as any other generation’s.
 Unlike them, however, we have the power to change it.

 The unhealthy thirst for drama and scandal by the masses fuels the fire for those committing the crimes, making harassment more common in the workplace.
 Out of 92 different companies, 54 percent of all workers reported experiencing a form of sexual harassment in the workplace according to a survey conducted by the Association of Women for Action and Research (AWARE).
+Out of 92 different companies, 54 percent of all workers reported experiencing a form of sexual harassment in the workplace”“

 As our generation begins to enter the world of work, this problem that we have been hearing about becomes our reality.
 Hear us: we can change this.
 Through directing our voices and taking action, our generation can stop sexual harassment from being a social norm.